 It is a biological fact that grandparents are bound to their grandchildren by the unbreakable links of heredity.
 It is common human experience that the concern and interest grandparents take in the welfare of their grandchildren far exceeds anything explicable in purely biological terms.
 A very special relationship often arises and continues between grandparents and grandchildren.
 The tensions and conflicts which commonly mar relations between parents and children are often absent between those very same parents and their grandchildren.
 Visits with a grandparent are often a precious part of a child's experience and there are benefits which devolve upon the grandchild from the relationship with his grandparents which he cannot derive from any other relationship.

-Fernfindez, Patricia S.
+Patricia S. Fernfindez,

-"Grandparent Access: A Model Statute,"
+Grandparent Access: A Model Statute,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol6/iss1/7
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol6/iss1/7